enthought/ets/docs/source/eeps/eep-7.rst

 style should be done opportunistically during the modernization process.
 In particular, bulk clean-up, like running ``black`` over a codebase should be done at a point where there are not a lot of open PRs, to reduce the impact from merge conflicts from re-formatting operations.
+Once this is done, CI should check to ensure flake8 tests continue to pass.